xiix0/scam/README.md

-Expect the worst, it's the least you can do.
+In the stairway of life, you'd best take the elevator.